oscarychen/building-efficient-api/readme.md

 |-...
 ```

 I also do not like separating Serializer implementation from the API View implementation.
 Saving a bit of code duplication but create coupling between serializers and therefore APIs can be a source of problem in larger teams.
-As you have seen previously, it's very easy for a developer to make a little change in 1 serializer and somehow causes performance optimizing problems in serializers and views elsewhere.
+As you have seen previously, it's very easy for a developer to make a little change in 1 serializer and somehow causes performance problems in serializers and views elsewhere.
 I would put the serializer and the view implementation together in a `some_api.py`, in fact I would put request param serializer, request body data serializer, and response serializer implementation all in the same file with the API View implementation that they are responsible for.

 You could probably also put all the Django app modules in a repository directory.
-In a way we are opting to use Django mostly only as a Model Repository, and we want to manage rest of the Django project structure ourselves more or less in a different pattern.
+In a way we are opinionated to use Django mostly only as a Model Repository, and we want to manage rest of the Django project structure ourselves more or less in a different pattern.
 But we won't go that far.

 With these in mind, we are going to implement the following: